jdoleary/Spellmasons/docs/CriticalPath.md

         - Allow mobs to "fall in" to liquids
     - Game Scale Difficulty for endgame / Balancing
         - More intelligent looping, like nuclear throne
+            - Maybe make "groups" and have it continue to select from groups as the levels increase and sometimes combine them?
+            - Could to max and min quantities based on the levelIndex
+            - Could change percentage of armored
 - Final Steps
     - [Tutorial](https://www.youtube.com/watch?v=-GV814cWiAw)
     - Optimize
         - Support large maps
+        - Round of wall corners so it doesn't stair step??
+            - May depend on art, but would help with optimization
         - Support huge numbers of mobs (100?
 500?
 1000?)
             - Profile and figure out where the weak points are
     - Multiplayer Community Servers